LLNL/Silo/docs/files.md

   If an object specified in the `srcObjList` is itself a directory, then the entire directory tree rooted at that name will be copied to the destination database.

-  If `dstObjList` is NULL, then it is assumed that all the objects to be copied will be copied to paths in the destination database that are intended to be the same as those in `srcObjList`.
+  If `dstObjList` is `NULL`, then it is assumed that all the objects to be copied will be copied to paths in the destination database that are intended to be the same as those in `srcObjList`.
-  If `dstObjList` is non-NULL, but any given entry is either `NULL` or a string of zero length, than that object's destination name will be assumed the same as its equivalent `srcObjList` entry.
+  If `dstObjList` is non-`NULL`, but any given entry is either `NULL` or a string of zero length, than that object's destination name will be assumed the same as its equivalent `srcObjList` entry.
-  Note, when using NULLs relative paths in `srcObjList` will appear in destination databases relative to the destination database's current working directory.
+  Note, when using `NULL`s relative paths in `srcObjList` will appear in destination databases relative to the destination database's current working directory.

   If dstObjList[i] ends in a '/' character or identifies a directory that existed in the destination database either before `DBCpListedObjects` was called or that was created on behalf of a preceding object copy within the execution of DBCpListedObjects, then the source object will be copied to that directory with its original (source) name.
   This is equivalent to the behavior of the filesystem command cp foo /gorfo/bar/ or cp foo /gorfo/bar when bar exists as a directory.